-Over the next five years, we expect total receipts to rise by 20 per cent, faster than the growth in the cash size of the economy.
-We expect most taxes to rise more quickly than the growth of the economy as a whole, including income tax (driven by wages and salaries growing faster than frozen tax thresholds) and corporation tax (as the corporation tax rate increases).
-But some tax receipts are expected to fall, for example tobacco duty (because people are smoking less).
+Over the next five years, we expect total receipts to rise by 16 per cent, faster than the growth in the cash size of the economy.
+We expect some taxes to rise more quickly than the growth of the economy as a whole, including income tax (driven by wages and salaries growing faster than frozen tax thresholds) and capital gains tax (driven by asset markets, like housing and the stock market).
+But some tax receipts are expected to fall, for example tobacco duty (because people are smoking less) and UK oil and gas receipts as energy prices and production decline.